 The Democracy Delusion

-Despite what most of us have been taught since childhood, democracy is not some great noble enterprise but is the institutionalized theft of the minority by the majority.
+Despite what most of us have been taught since childhood, democracy in service to the State is not some great noble enterprise but is the institutionalized theft of the minority by the majority.
 It is, in effect, "two wolves and a lamb deciding what is for dinner".
 Even more bizarrely, in so called socialist countries, which includes the United States to a rapidly growing degree, the majority has been conned into accepting the premise that increasing the legalized theft of the most productive through more taxation will be to the benefit of all.
 The exact opposite is true as this both harms the ability of the most productive to seed the market for greater productivity and simultaneously incentivizes the less productive into contributing even less.

 Further discussion of the problems and conflicts created by democracy can be found in the upcoming chapter "Losing the Way".